Hubdarkweb/ALL-TLS-SCANNER/README.md

 Test hosts from a file with a specific proxy:

-python proxy_scanner.py -proxy 157.83.8.0:8080 -f hosts.txt
+python any-tls.py -proxy 157.83.8.0:8080 -f hosts.txt

 Test specific domains with the default proxy:

-python proxy_scanner.py -f google.com,youtube.com
+python any-tls -f google.com,youtube.com

 Use default proxy and prompt for hosts:

-python proxy_scanner.py
+python any-tls

 Interactive Mode